 We all want to help our kids get a head start in life.
 Most of all, we want to spare them some of the mistakes we made — especially when it comes to money.
 Most of us have made a financial decision (or several) in our lives that we regret.
 Maybe we still have a difficult relationship with money, and we’re embarrassed that we’re not more in control of our finances.
-How can we teach our kids to save and feel confident about their money decisions?
+How can we raise money-smart kids, teach them to save and feel confident about their money decisions?

 Practice builds confidence